stefan-hoeck/idris2-elab-util/src/Doc/Generic6.md

 This works, and `EqV` instances can be implemented almost exactly the same way as for tuples above.
-However, since I'm using a similar design in [idris2-sop](https://github.com/stefan-hoeck/idris2-sop) I changed implementations there as well and soon realized that derived `Ord` implementations of some of my example data types suddenly took ages to typecheck.
-I quickly verified that the same is the case for `Data.HVect` from *contrib*, so I opened an [issue on idris-lang](https://github.com/idris-lang/Idris2/issues/783) about this and started looking for a way to get the original fast compilation times back while at the same time getting rid of the hacky (and wrong!) way to write interface implementations using `All`.
+However, since I'm using a similar design in [idris2-sop](https://github.com/stefan-hoeck/idris2-sop) I changed implementations there as well and soon realized that the derived `Ord` implementations of some of my example data types suddenly took ages to typecheck.
+I quickly verified that the same was the case for `Data.HVect` from *contrib*, opened an [issue on idris-lang](https://github.com/idris-lang/Idris2/issues/783) about this and started looking for a way to get the original fast compilation times back while at the same time getting rid of the hacky (and wrong!) way to write interface implementations using `All`.
-Eventually, this led to a major rewrite of *idris2-sop*, which is why also in this post I will have to come up with new versions of `NP` and `SOP`.
+Eventually, this led to a major rewrite of *idris2-sop*, which is also why in this post I will have to come up with new versions of `NP` and `SOP`.

 ## Adding some Flexibility to `NP`